 Through the Looking Glass: How Women are Painted by Men

-Last year, in a poetry workshop, our class received the assignment to construct a short poem, with the theme decided by each of us.
+Last year, in a poetry workshop, our class received the assignment to construct a short poem with the theme decided by each of us.
 I remember this poem being one of the most effortless pieces to write.
 In hindsight, I feel it was relatively easy for me to construct because I knew exactly what I wanted to say and how I wanted to convey it.
 In the poem, I touch on how women have been historically depicted in art: one-dimensional, likely unclothed, bearing a ‘seductive’ or alluring expression.
 If not possessing any or all of these characteristics, the women are more often than not portrayed as dead (see Ophelia by John Everett Millais).
-This phenomenon involving male painters dictating how women are portrayed on canvas can be summed up in one concept: male gaze.
+This phenomenon involving male painters dictating how women are portrayed on canvas can be summed up in one concept: the male gaze.
 The phrase was coined in 1975 by film critic Laura Mulvey and can be defined as “the presentation of women in visual arts and literature from a male, heterosexual perspective where women are depicted as sexual objects for the pleasure of the male viewer” (1).

 by Lily Pickart